-CONTROL # CONTROL NAME CONTROL SUPPLEMENTAL GUIDANCE CM-6 CONFIGURATION SETTINGS The organization configures the security settings of information technology products to the most restrictive mode consistent with information system operational requirements.
-NIST Special Publication 800-70 provides guidance on configuration settings (i.e., checklists) for information technology products.
+CONTROL# CONTROL NAME Control SUPPLEMENTAL GUIDANCE CM-7 LEAST FUNCTIONALITY The organization configures the information system to provide only essential capabilities and specifically prohibits and/or restricts the use of the following functions, ports, protocols, and/or services: [Assignment: organization-defined list of prohibited and/or restricted functions, ports, protocols, and/or services].
+Information systems are capable of providing a wide variety of functions and services.
+Some of the functions and services, provided by default, may not be necessary to support essential organizational operations (e.g., key missions, functions).
+The functions and services provided by information systems should be carefully reviewed to determine which functions and services are candidates for elimination (e.g., Voice Over Internet Protocol, Instant Messaging, File Transfer Protocol, Hyper Text Transfer Protocol, file sharing).
 CP-1 CONTINGENCY PLANNING POLICY AND PROCEDURES The organization develops, disseminates, and periodically reviews/updates: (i) a formal, documented, contingency planning policy that addresses purpose, scope, roles, responsibilities, and compliance; and (ii) formal, documented procedures to facilitate the implementation of the contingency planning policy and associated contingency planning controls.
 The contingency planning policy and procedures are consistent with applicable federal laws, directives, policies, regulations, standards, and guidance.
 The contingency planning policy can be included as part of the general information security policy for the organization.
 Contingency planning procedures can be developed for the security program in general, and for a particular information system, when required.
 NIST Special Publication 800-34 provides guidance on contingency planning.
-NIST Special Publication 800- 12 provides guidance on security policies and procedures.
-CP-2 CONTINGENCY PLAN The organization develops and implements a contingency plan for the information system addressing contingency roles, responsibilities, assigned individuals with contact information, and activities associated with restoring the system after a disruption or failure.
+NIST Special Publication 800-12 provides guidance on security policies and procedures.

+CONTROL# CONTROL NAME Control SUPPLEMENTAL GUIDANCE CP-2 CONTINGENCY PLAN The organization develops and implements a contingency plan for the information system addressing contingency roles, responsibilities, assigned individuals with contact information, and activities associated with restoring the system after a disruption or failure.
 Designated officials within the organization review and approve the contingency plan and distribute copies of the plan to key contingency personnel.
+The organization coordinates contingency plan None. development with organizational elements responsible for related plans (e.g., Business Continuity Plan, Disaster Recovery Plan, Continuity of Operations Plan, Business Recovery Plan, Incident Response Plan).
+CP-3 CONTINGENCY TRAINING The organization trains personnel in their contingency roles and responsibilities with respect to the information system and provides refresher training [Assignment: organization-defined frequency, at least annually].
 None.
-CP-5 CONTINGENCY PLAN UPDATE The organization reviews the contingency plan for the information system [Assignment: organization- defined frequency, at least annually] and revises the plan to address system/organizational changes or problems encountered during plan implementation, execution, or testing.
-Organizational changes include changes in mission, functions, or business processes supported by the information system.
-The organization communicates changes to appropriate organizational elements responsible for related plans (e.g., Business Continuity Plan, Disaster Recovery Plan, Continuity of Operations Plan, Business Recovery Plan, Incident Response Plan).